 I prefer to have my paper at angle.
 In the past when I painted with the paper flat on the table, I had to lean forward all time, which caused unbearable back ache.
 Now that I paint at an angle, I have no pain.

 When it comes to painting, I think nothing “should be done this way or the other”.
 We all have the freedom to paint exactly how we want to.
 If someone had told the great historical artists, that they could only paint a certain way, we would not have so many beautiful painting styles today.
 If you like to paint from photos, and if you feel it will help you become a better artist, please give yourself permission to do exatly that.
 I always take lots of photos of flower for future reference and also from different angles, so that I have several photos to choose from before the flower wilts and dies.
 In the end it’s not about whether you painted from life or from a photo, it’s also about whether you enjoyed what you painted.
 The more time you spend being happy when you paint, the more enjoyable your painting will be and of course the better you will become too, so be easy on yourself and make your own rules.

+When I stretch my paper before painting, the finished painting doesn’t need to be flattened because it’s always flat.
+But if I didn’t stretch my paper beforehand then I would follow these steps.
 When the painting is finished and the paint is completely dry, I lay my painting, face down and dampen it gently with a little water using either a big brush or sponge.
-I then put another piece of paper (usually several sheets of copy paper) on top of the back of the painting and place something heavy on top like books for example, and leave it to dry overnight.
+I then put another piece of paper (usually several sheets of copy paper or often a foamboard) on top of the back of the painting and place something heavy on top like books for example, and leave it to dry overnight.
 In the morning the painting is completely dry and also flat.

 There are three main reason why I do this:

 - It helps to keep the paper flat while painting.

 - A white border around looks nice and neat when a painting is finished.